Q: What types of assistive technology does CAP provide?

-A: CAP does not process requests for the repair or routine maintenance of accommodations; the employee's agency should handle such requests internally through its IT or IRM department or contract a vendor to perform the necessary repairs.
+A: No, CAP does not process requests for the repair or routine maintenance of accommodations; the employee's agency should handle such requests internally through its IT or IRM department or contract a vendor to perform the necessary repairs.
 Some accommodations are under a manufacturer warranty while some software packages may have upgrades or patches available- allowing for a return merchandise authorization or free download.
 If your product does come with a manufacturer warranty, be sure to complete the form provided and submit that document to the manufacturer directly as soon as you receive the product.
-If you are unsure as to whether your accommodation is under a manufacturer warranty, eligible for a free upgrade, or would like to request a replacement or upgrade through CAP, please contact CAP customer service at 703-681-8813.

 Q: What happens to the assistive technology should the employee using it leave the agency/organization?

 A: When CAP purchases assistive technology for an employee the equipment becomes the property of the employee's agency.
 CAP is not in a position to dictate to agencies how they manage their equipment.
-Therefore, the individual agencies have the freedom to decide if equipment should go with the employee when they change federal jobs, or stay with the agency that the employee is leaving.
+Therefore, the individual agencies have the freedom to decide if equipment should go with the employee if they change federal jobs, or stay with the agency.

-However, in our effort to be "green", CAP strongly encourages agencies to transfer their assistive technology with the federal employee to another federal job.
+In our effort to be "green", CAP strongly encourages agencies to transfer their assistive technology with the federal employee to another federal job.
 The equipment should stay within the federal government system.
-This would reduce the timeframe for replacement of the equipment for the employee and reuse the technology and save federal funds.
+This would reduce the timeframe for replacement of the equipment for the employee, reuse the technology and save federal funds.

 Q: I know my disability, but I am not sure what kind of assistive technology I need.
 Where can I go for help?

-A: CAP's Technology Evaluation Center (CAPTEC) is located in the Pentagon.
-CAPTEC houses a wide variety of assistive technologies that we invite you to test.
-Upon request, a CAPTEC Manager can meet with you to learn about your disability, discuss your workplace requirements, and assist you in identifying the accommodation(s).
+A: The CAP Technology Evaluation Center (CAPTEC) is located in the Pentagon and houses a wide variety of assistive technologies available for employees to try.
+Upon request, CAPTEC staff can meet with you to learn about your disability, discuss your workplace requirements, and assist you in identifying the accommodation(s).